jcrossley3/lein-modules/README.md

 flexible project inheritance based on Leiningen profiles, and a simple dependency management mechanism.

-It has never been tested with any Leiningen version older than 2.3.4.
+Minimum supported Leiningen version: 2.3.4

+Minimum supported Clojure version: 1.5.1

 ## Installation

-Put `[lein-modules "0.2.1"]` into the `:plugins` vector of your `:user` profile.
+Put `[lein-modules "0.2.2"]` into the `:plugins` vector of your `:user` profile.

 Installed globally, the plugin's implicit middleware will only affect